Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Pacific Crest Trail to Agnes Mountain

-Views in the forest were minimal.
-Then after we lost sight of McGregor Mountain behind us, the walk became uneventful.
-But I was glad for Patrick’s company.
-So we talked just about anything to pass the time.
-He must have packed the entire produce aisle because his pack was huge!
+Views in the forest were minimal before losing sight of McGregor Mountain behind us.
+The walk was uneventful, but I was glad for Patrick’s company, and we chatted about everything.
+He must’ve packed the entire produce aisle because his pack was huge!

-At 8.2 miles in from High Bridge was the Swamp Creek junction.
-We took a foot taping break there just as the memories of climbing Dark Peak surfaced.
-After walking for another 1.5 miles, we finally reached the confluence of Agnes Creek and Spruce Creek.
+The Swamp Creek fork was 8.2 miles from High Bridge, where we took a blister-taping break.
+The memories of climbing Dark Peak surfaced as I waited.
+After walking for another 1.5 miles, we reached the confluence of Agnes Creek and Spruce Creek.

 Agnes Creek